SCHEDULE OF CLASSES ASSIGNMENTS COURSE REQUIREMENTS MAP EXERCISE FILM LIST SOUTH ASIA ONLINE

 Readings for this course will combine historical scholarship with literature and primary source documents from different periods.
 Students are encouraged to view all of these sources as historical texts and to consider broader questions about the nature of South Asian and non-South Asian societies and their interaction with each other.
 In doing so we are forced to reconsider the significance of terms such as tradition, modernity, imperialism, religion, migration, culture, gender, "East" and "West."
 Through the critical study of history, we encounter ourselves, and the world in which we live, in new and interesting ways.

 This is an introductory course for which there are no prerequisites; students from other disciplines are welcome.
-This course counts as an elective in the international affairs major, the Asian studies major, the Middle East and North African studies minor, and the ethnic studies minor.
-HIST 217 also satisfies the following three categories for General Education courses: Historical Perspectives, Global Perspectives, and Culture, Power, Identity.
+This course counts as an elective in the international affairs major, the Asian studies minor, the Middle East and North African studies minor, and the ethnic studies minor.
+HIST 217 also satisfies the following three categories for General Education: (1) Historical Perspectives, (2) Global Perspectives, and (3) Culture, Power, Identity.

 David Campion